Turkey Pushes For Higher Vaccination Rate With 115 Mln Doses Administered - UrduPoint

 Turkey Pushes For Higher Vaccination Rate With 115 Mln Doses Administered

-Turkey has administered over 115 million COVID-19 vaccine doses since starting its vaccination campaign in January, the country's health ministry announced Monday

-ISTANBUL, Oct.
-25 (UrduPoint / Pakistan Point News - 25th Oct, 2021 ) --:Turkey has administered over 115 million COVID-19 vaccine doses since starting its vaccination campaign in January, the country's health ministry announced Monday.
+ISTANBUL, (UrduPoint / Pakistan Point News - 25th Oct, 2021 ) :Turkey has administered over 115 million COVID-19 vaccine doses since starting its vaccination campaign in January, the country's health ministry announced Monday.

-More than 55.18 million people have received their first doses, more than 48.

 The data indicated that 57.9 percent of the country's 83-million population have been vaccinated with two doses, but were still deemed as inadequate for herd immunity.